 Let’s assume we’re the contractor who does the remodeling, so we ask them to tell their story.
-And I’m going to give you the one scripted question to kick off these interviews: “take me back to the day when you first decided that you might want to remodel your kitchen and tell me what happened.”
-And I don’t care if we’re talking about remodeling a kitchen or installing solar panels on my roof, or buying a car.
+And I will give you the one scripted question to kick off these interviews: “Take me back to the day when you first decided that you might want to remodel your kitchen and tell me what happened.”
+And I don’t care if we’re discussing remodeling a kitchen, installing solar panels on my roof, or buying a car.
 I don’t care what it is.
-It’s “take me back to the day when you first decided you might need to do this, to buy this to solve this problem and tell me what happened.”
+It’s “Take me back to the day when you first decided you might need to do this, to buy this to solve this problem and tell me what happened.”
 And what that does is it makes us think of market research.

 Surveys are lovely because they’re easy to launch, and you can get a lot of data back pretty fast, but that’s not what this is about.
 This is qualitative research.
 Surveys are quantitative; 75% of people in this market category will do this if you do enough and get statistically valid findings.
 That’s not what we’re doing here.
-What we’re doing is getting qualitative research, which is about the quality of the data, not about the quantity of the data.
-And it’s about bringing those people on the phone or in-person if you’ve got a chance to do that, or on zoom; I don’t care; and just ask them like a journalist, not a researcher.
-So, don’t be afraid; this is like a journalist saying, “I want to hear your story, and I want to start at the beginning of your story, which is for me the day you thought you might ever possibly need this.
+We’re getting qualitative research, which is about the quality of the data, not the quantity of the data.
+And it’s about bringing those people on the phone or in person if you’ve got a chance to do that, or on Zoom; I don’t care, and ask them like a journalist, not a researcher.
+So, don’t be afraid; this is like a journalist saying, “I want to hear your story, and I want to start at the beginning of your story the day you thought you might ever need this.
 And then tell me what happened on that day.”
 Because what we’re looking for is the buying trigger.
-Why was now the time to remodel your kitchen, install solar panels, or do whatever you wanted to invest in, and how do you go from that trigger point to there could be months in between the time they decide to do this and when they do something.
+Why was it time to remodel your kitchen, install solar panels, or do whatever you wanted to invest in, and how do you go from that trigger point to there could be months between the time they decide to do this and when they do something?